shridharmalimca/iOSDev/iOS/Swift 3.0/Core Data/ReadMe.md

 ![](Step5.png)

-6) Add new file of **AddPatientViewController** of type UIViewController and assign to this ViewController also create IBOutlets of all controls
+6) Add new file of **AppointmentViewController** of type UIViewController and assign to this ViewController also create IBOutlets of all controls

 ```
-	@IBOutlet weak var nameTxt: UITextField!
+	 @IBOutlet weak var confirmBtn: UIButton!
-    @IBOutlet weak var ageTxt: UITextField!
+    @IBOutlet weak var nameOfPatient: UITextField!
-    @IBOutlet weak var addressTxt: UITextField!
+    @IBOutlet weak var ageOfPatient: UITextField!
-    @IBOutlet weak var saveBtn: UIButton!
+    @IBOutlet weak var addressOfPatient: UITextField!

 ```

-Create IBAction of Save Button
+Create IBAction of Confirm Button

 ```

-@IBAction func saveBtnClicked(_ sender: Any) {
+ @IBAction func confirmAppointment(_ sender: Any){
     }

 ```